ABOUT ME

 CERTIFICATIONS &ACHEIVEMENTS

-• Bachelor of Arts, Psychology
+• Bachelor of Arts in Psychology

 • Multiple Subject Teaching Credential